 No snow or ice

 Often, winter hiking might just mean “cold hiking”.
 The trails are free of snow and ice and the path can be easily discerned.
 You just need to make sure you have the appropriate layers to keep yourself warm and dry.
-It’s still a good idea to pack microspikes in case you encounter some patches of snow or ice.
+Packing microspikes in case you encounter some patches of snow or ice is still a good idea.

 Partial snow and ice

 We’ve done a lot of this.
-The trail is intermittently covered in snow and ice, but it’s still pretty easy to see where the trail goes.
-For this, you will definitely want microspikes (hiking poles are very helpful, too).
+The trail is intermittently covered in snow and ice, but it’s still pretty easy to see where it goes.
+You will definitely want microspikes (hiking poles are very helpful, too).
 Your hiking pace will be reduced, you’ll need to stop more often, and navigation will take longer, so budget extra time.

 If the snow isn’t very deep or it is heavily compacted, you might be able to get away with just microspikes.
 But once it gets deeper than your boot, you will want to consider using gaiters at the very least, and possibly snowshoes.
 In addition to having a slower pace, more time will be needed to navigate as it might become easy to lose the trail.
 You will also need to be cautious about hazards buried under the snow.